ikmb/esga/docs/troubleshooting.md

 ## The annotation is missing many genes

 ESGA is driven primarily by annotation hints/evidence, in part to ensure that not too many false positive predictions are produced.
 However, if the input evidence is incomplete or not quite fitting for the species to be annotated, the resulting gene build will potentially be missing some models (or contain many errors).
-You can use the option `--slow` address the issue of incomplete evidence - this will run the ab-initio prediction stage on the entire assembly, irrespective of whether a particular locus is supported by external evidence or not.
+You can use the option `--slow` to address the issue of incomplete evidence - this will run the ab-initio prediction stage on the entire assembly, irrespective of whether a particular locus is supported by external evidence or not.
 However, this strategy may introduce false positive annotations.
 Consider generating (additional) poly-A selected RNA-seq data to help improving your annotation.

-## Pipeline is very slow
+## The pipeline is very slow

 The performance of the pipeline can be tuned in a number of ways.
 We have observed long run times for highly fragmented genomes or if the number of sequences in blast and exonerate jobs is chosen too large.

-## The pipeline crashes during the PASA stage

-This is likely caused by a small value for `--npart_size` .
-PASA derives certain stastics about the base distribution etc from the individual assembly chunks.
-If these are set too small, PASA may return a cryptic error and crash.
-Solution: increase the value for `--npart_size`.
-We found 200MB to work well for the genomes we tested, but depending on the gene density, smaller or larger values may be needed.

-### Genome assembly
+### Genome assembly is highly fragmented
 Your genome assembly should, at most, contain thousands of scaffolds - ideally much less than that.
 Modern sequencing approaches such as linked-read sequencing or long reads make this a feasible goal for many organisms.
 It is also advisable to exclude very short scaffolds (<5kb) from your assembly prior to annotation;
 usually these will not contain any useful information but can increase the run time dramatically.